 Alice Alpaca was designed by the talented Megan Bonnici for the Australian Creative Knitting magazine.
 We are ecstatic that they've kindly given us permission to use this pattern to create our herd of alpacas.

 We want the whole herd knitted in as many of the natural alpaca colours as we can get - anything from black to white and all the variations in between – spotted, painted, solid coloured, fluffy or smooth.
 Just as well there are two different breeds to add to the mix.
 Suri have long lustrous twisted locks, and Huacaya are crimpy, fluffier and more like wool.
 The variations are endless so it's over to you – Get Creative!

 What you do is simple – spin up or purchase some natural coloured alpaca yarn and knit the pattern we send you.
 The size of the alpaca is not important but as a guide a 10ply yarn (Aran weight) will create a 25cm alpaca.
 Team up with a friend if you like – one spinning the other knitting – all welcome.

 To get the PDF send us a quick email and it will arrive in your inbox very soon.

 The fine details:

-Please stuff the alpaca with CLEAN fill.
+Use a smaller needle size than normal to create a firm fabric.
+Please stuff the alpaca firmly with CLEAN fill.
 Attach a piece of paper with your name and suburb using a safety pin to the underside.
 We would love to know where all the alpacas come from.